 Trying to become a professional touring musician or crew member can sometimes feel like trying to join a secret club—one with no official or well-distributed codes of conduct.
 It takes years of experience to discover the ‘rules,’ often learning through your own embarrassing wish-the-ground-would-swallow-you-whole kind of mistakes.

-It’s always tough to be the new kid who has no idea what everyone’s talking about when they rave about DC’s 9:30 Club cupcakes or how many drivers their JH Audio in-ears should have, or what a ‘junk bunk’ is.
+It’s always tough to be the new kid who has no idea what everyone’s talking about when the group rave about DC’s 9:30 Club cupcakes or how many drivers their JH Audio in-ears should have, or what a ‘junk bunk’ is.
 So, I’d like to offer a bit of a shortcut around the learning curve.
 I discussed what this list of advice should look like with many other people who tour and decided to separate it into two parts: “rules to live by” and “tour hacks.”
 Some of this stuff may seem obvious, but common sense can sometimes go MIA.
-Some of this advice may seem strict but I feel these are good things to bear in mind on a new tour, and things can often become more relaxed as you learn how everybody in the camp works.
+If the advice here also seems a little strict, I find that’s it’s good to err on the side of caution on a new tour, and often things become more relaxed as you learn how everybody in the camp works.

 I hope my two cents will help the touring newbies out there and that these suggestions will make the experience seem less like one long camping trip.